dghosef/dghosef.github.io/fpl-writeup.md

     here is a quick overview of the highlights

     -   We can use the poisson distribution formula to get probability of cleansheet = e<sup>(-predicted goals conceeded)</sup>
-    -   The poisson distribution formula is also used to find probability of opposition scoring 2+ goals(calcualte the probability of each score and then add up the probabilities of each score where the opposition scores 2+ goals)
+    -   The poisson distribution formula is also used to find probability of opposition scoring 2+ goals(calculate the probability of each score and then add up the probabilities of each score where the opposition scores 2+ goals)
     -   Goalkeeper save count is predicted by looking at their saves/opposition attacking strength/game over the last 10 games and then multiplying by new opposition attacking strength
     -   Bonus points are calculated by dividing the number of bps of a player(found using the [official bps formula and the previously calculated stats](https://www.premierleague.com/news/106533)) by 16
         -   I chose 16 because the average number of predicted bonus points when I use 16 is quite close to the real life average
     -   Points are found using multiplication.
 2 points are added for playing time
         -   For example, if Ings, has 1.2 predicted goals and 0.23 predicted assists, his point value is 1.2\*4 + .23\*3 + 2
-    -   Players who have played less than 240 mins over the last 4 games have their point value overriden to 0 as they aren't considered a regular starter
+    -   Players who have played less than 240 mins over the last 4 games have their point value overridden to 0 as they aren't considered a regular starter
-    -   Players who are marked as 25%, 50%, and 75% have their point values multiplied accordingly(see the [get<sub>data</sub> function](https://github.com/dghosef/FPL-team-generator/blob/main/src/pick_team.py))
+    -   Players who are marked as 25%, 50%, and 75% have their point values multiplied accordingly(see the [get_data function](https://github.com/dghosef/FPL-team-generator/blob/main/src/pick_team.py))
     -   Players who are suspended and have long term injuries have their point values modified accordingly

 2. Team selection